-The name is Canon EOS Rebel T3 12.2 MP and as the name suggests, this camera does possesses a rebellious look.
+The name is Canon EOS Rebel T3 12.2 MP and as the name suggests, this camera does possess a rebellious look.
 Mind you, rebels don’t come with traditionally gorgeous looks.
-If you are looking forward for an uncomplicated, simple looking camera then Canon EOS Rebel T3 12.2 MP is your answer.
+If you are looking forward to an uncomplicated, simple looking camera then Canon EOS Rebel T3 12.2 MP is your answer.
 You are going to read a lot of reviews of this camera which would criticize the ho-hum look; feel and feature set.
-To be honest, I was not very happy with the lack of rubberized hand grip myself but after spending some time with this camera I found it simple, yet competent little DSLR which gets the most important thing right.
+To be honest, I was not very happy with the lack of rubberized handgrip myself but after spending some time with this camera I found it simple, yet competent little DSLR which gets the most important thing right.

-The camera comes with a glossy plastic finish which doesn’t boast great gaze or make it a high-end camera.
-But camera’s construction is very taut.
+The camera comes with a glossy plastic finish that doesn’t boast great gaze or make it a high-end camera.
+But the camera’s construction is very taut.
 And as I told you earlier, there is no rubberized handgrip, which I think is a mistake on part of Canon to omit this on this camera.
 Knowing the fact that the competitors have them, this mistake becomes a great one.
-The hand grip is a very nice size.
-Due to the light weight plastic the camera feels very light with kit lens attached.
+The handgrip is a very nice size.
+Due to the lightweight plastic the camera feels very light with the kit lens attached.

 There is no doubt that it delivers solid video quality but the movie mode is rather limited.
 It shoots in 1280×720 HD quality for both stills and movies.
 It’s more like something you would use for quick clips rather than longer videos or movies.
 If your interest parts in videos and photos then it is better to go for something else.
 But if you’re main interest is still photography, then this one is still a great buy.

-It would not be wrong to say that the Rebel T3 is not the sexiest camera around but it is a simple, uncomplicated, enjoyable camera to shoot with that delivers great results with minimum effort and its appeal reaches to many camera user or lovers.
-From DSLR newbie, to hobbyist, to even professionals looking for a light-weight backup to their higher end gear.
+It would not be wrong to say that the Rebel T3 is not the sexiest camera around but it is a simple, uncomplicated, enjoyable camera to shoot with that delivers great results with minimum effort and its appeal reaches many camera users or lovers.
+From DSLR newbie to hobbyist, to even professionals looking for a light-weight backup to their higher-end gear.
 At its current price of around $ 500, it gives value for money.